robotont/robotont-setup/README.md

   ```
   nmcli connection up netplan-wlp58s0-robotont-1
   ```
+  * If there is an error activating or starting the Wifi Check if the Ubuntu desktop Manager if the Wifi Interface is enabled.
+The Ansible installation also installs on a server installation a minimal Desktop environment.
 # Laptop setup: 2 laptops and two memory sticks are needed
 #### Boot linux in trial mode from the installation memory stick
 #### Then copy scripts from main laptop to the one which installs ubuntu